 Import duties aside (which is a different subject altogether), the costs that I call as investments would be:

 - E-Commerce Marketing Investments (Heavy discounting in market places)

-However it is imperative that the Brand understands that in mass distribution, the margins get divided between CHAs, Super Stockists, sub-distributors and at times sub-sub distributors – such is the supply chain in India.
-Add to that inventory holding costs and the distributor’s net margin drops low.
-And if you want a good distributor consider the cost of pampering him as your competition has notoriously spoilt him.
-Free products, Additional discounts, trade offers, free international trips, gold coins and such goodies are a part of your costs to consider.
+However, it is imperative that the Brand understands that in mass distribution, the margins get divided between CHAs, Super Stockists, sub-distributors, and at times sub-sub distributors – such is the supply chain in India.
+Add to that inventory holding costs, and the distributor’s net margin drops low.
+And if you want the right distributor, consider the cost of pampering him as your competition has notoriously spoilt him.
+Free products, Additional discounts, trade offers, free international trips, gold coins, and such goodies are a part of your costs to consider.